Dolverin/AniWorld-Downloader/README.md

 - **File a report** via the [GitHub Issues](https://github.com/phoenixthrush/AniWorld-Downloader/issues) page.
 - **Contact me directly** via email at [contact@phoenixthrush.com](mailto:contact@phoenixthrush.com), on Matrix `@phoenixthrush:matrix.org`, or on Discord `phoenixthrush`.

 While I do respond to emails, opening a GitHub issue is preferable, even for installation questions, so others can find solutions too.
-However, I’m still happy to help via email if you prefer.
+However, I'm still happy to help via email if you prefer.

 If you enjoy AniWorld Downloader and want to support the project, please consider starring the repository on GitHub.
-It’s a small gesture that means a lot and motivates me to keep improving the project.
+It's a small gesture that means a lot and motivates me to keep improving the project.

 Thank you for your support and feedback!